westerndevs/western-devs-website/_posts/2015-07-20-cancelling-long-running-queries-in-asp-net-mvc-and-web-api.markdown

 You will of course need to tie in to the page/component lifecycle of whatever framework you are using.
 This varies a lot from framework to framework so I won't specifically cover it here.

+## UPDATE: Making this work in MVC 5

+A huge thank you to [Muhammad Rehan Saeed](https://disqus.com/by/RehanSaeedUK/) for pointing out that in MVC 5, the cancellation token is not actually being signaled when the browser cancels the request.
+Everything works as expected in both MVC 6 and in Web API, but for some reason, MVC 5 only supports cancellation if you use the AsyncTimeout attribute.
+I was able to reproduce this and even cloned to MVC 5 / Web API and MVC 6 repositories to confirm that the implementation are in fact different.

+I did find a workaround that should achieve desired results.
+It involves grabbing the ClientDisconnectedToken from the Response property and creating a linked token source.

+{% highlight c# %}
+public async Task<ActionResult> MyReallySlowReport(CancellationToken cancellationToken)
+{
+     CancellationToken disconnectedToken = Response.ClientDisconnectedToken;
+     var source = CancellationTokenSource.CreateLinkedTokenSource(cancellationToken, disconnectedToken);

+    List<ReportItem> items;
+    using (ApplicationDbContext context = new ApplicationDbContext())
+    {
+        items = await context.ReportItems.ToListAsync(source.Token);
+    }
+    return View(items);
+}
+{% endhighlight %}

+Using this workaround, the linked token will be signaled when the browser cancels the request and also if a timeout has expired if you choose to use the AsyncTimeout attribute.

 ## Conclusion

 If you are using MVC 5, Web API or MVC 6 in combination with any modern data access layer, it should be extremely easy to pass your cancellation token and cancel long running queries when a request from the client is aborted.
 This is a simple approach that can help to avoid situations where a small number of users can accidentally overload your web server and database server.